DOAJ/doaj/static_content/_apply/content/guide.md

 - The journal must have its own dedicated URL and homepage that is accessible from any location
 - The website must be clear and easy to navigate
 - The journal should adhere to the guidelines described in the Principles of Transparency and Best Practice in Scholarly Publishing
 - Each article must be available as an individual, full-text article
   - one unique URL per article
   - HTML or PDF, as a minimum

-The following information must be available online, and linked to from the journal homepage:
+The following information must be available online, and easily accessible from the journal homepage:
 - Open access policy
 - Aims and scope
 - Editorial board (including institutional affiliations of all members)